arrow_back Back to Blog

 plt.plot(output_signal)

-and we can observe the expected result as below:
+and we can observe the expected result as follows:

 FIR Low-pass Filter Chirp Test Result